bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2020-08-05-newsletter.md

     htlc_received(A, B, C, H, 3 hours)
     ```

-    The Minsc policy is not only much easier for most developers to
+    The Minsc policy is significantly easier for most developers to
-    analyze but it can take advantage of miniscript to transform the
+    analyze and it's able to take advantage of miniscript to transform the
     policy into a moderately smaller script than the original
     hand-crafted script.